gegkat/vehicle_detection/writeup.md

 #### 2. Explain how you settled on your final choice of HOG parameters.

 I tried various combinations of parameters trading off between speed and accuracy.
-I found that use 'ALL' for the hog_channel was critical in getting high accuracy, although it does triple the # of features and increase training time.
+I found that using 'ALL' for the hog_channel was critical in getting high accuracy, although it does triple the # of features and increase training time.
 I found that no matter what parameters I chose, the time for prediction was always extremely fast.
 I found that the YCrCb color space increased accuracy a little bit over RGB.
 I did not see a significant improvement in accuracy when changing the orient, pix_per_cell, or cell_per_block so I kept them at 9, 8, and 2 which performed well with acceptable speed.

 My final HOG parameters can be found hard-coded in the `FeatureParameters` object, lines 30 to 38 of `run_vehicle_detection.py`

 #### 3. Describe how (and identify where in your code) you trained a classifier using your selected HOG features (and color features if you used them).

 HOG features along with histogram and spatial features for car and non-car images are extracted on lines 84 and 85 of `run_vehicle_detection.py`.
 The pipeline for extracting features for each image is to convert the color space, then get spatial features with `bin_spatial()`, get color features with `color_hist()`, and HOG features with `get_hog_features()`.
-The pipeline for extracting the features starts with `extract_features()` in `feature_utils.py` which subsequently calls the other helper functions in `feature_utils.py`.
+The pipeline for extracting the features starts with `extract_features()` line 105 in `feature_utils.py` which subsequently calls the other helper functions in `feature_utils.py`.

 The car and non-car feature matrices are concatenated and then all of the features are scaled with `sklearn.StandardScaler()`, lines 92 to 96 of `run_vehicle_detection.py`.
-Next, a vector of labels with 1 for cars and 0 for cars is constructed, line 99.
+Next, a vector of labels with 1 for cars and 0 for non-cars is constructed, line 99.
 The data is then shuffled and split into 80% training and 20% test data to check for overfitting, line 105.

 Finally, the `train_svc()` funciton is called on line 108.
 This function is can be found in `svc_utils.py`.
 It uses sklearn.LinearSVC to create a support vector machine object and then fits the training data.

 After training, accuracy of the fit is assessed on the test data.
+With my parameters and test data the accuracy was over 99%.

 ### Sliding Window Search